sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/best-practice/index.md

 We currently don't built in support for changing the CPU.
 What we do know is that you should not use the built in support in Chrome or try to simulate slow CPUs by running on slow AWS instance.
 What should do is what WPTAgent do.
 You can check the code at [https://github.com/WPO-Foundation/wptagent/blob/master/wptagent.py](https://github.com/WPO-Foundation/wptagent/blob/master/wptagent.py) and do the same before you start a run and then remove it after the run.

 ### Throttle or not throttle your connection?
 **PLEASE, YOU NEED TO ALWAYS THROTTLE YOUR CONNECTION!** You should always throttle/limit the connectivity because it will make it easier for you to find regressions.
-If you don't do it, you can run your tests with different connectivity profiles and regressions/improvements that you see is caused by your servers flakey internet connection.
+If you don't do it, you can run your tests with different connectivity profiles and regressions/improvements that you see is caused by your servers flaky internet connection.
 Check out our [connectivity guide]({{site.baseurl}}/documentation/sitespeed.io/connectivity/).

 ### Clear browser cache between runs
 By default Browsertime creates a new profile for each iteration you do, meaning the cache is cleared through the webdriver.
 If you really want to be sure sure everything is cleared between runs you can use our WebExtension to clear the browser cache by adding  <code>--browsertime.cacheClearRaw</code>.